TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/Basics.rst

 The base is the base domain to run a site on.
 It either accepts a fully qualified URL or a relative segment "/" to react to any domain name.
 It is possible to set a site base prefix to just "/site1" and "/site2" or "www.mydomain.com" instead of entering a full URI.

-This allows to have a Site base e.g. www.mydomain.com to be detected with http and https protocols, although it is recommended to do a HTTP to
+This allows to have a Site base for example www.mydomain.com to be detected with http and https protocols, although it is recommended to do a HTTP to
-HTTPS redirect either on the webserver level, via a .htaccess rewrite rule, or by adding a redirect in TYPO3.
+HTTPS redirect either on the webserver level, via a .htaccess rewrite rule, or by adding a redirect in `TYPO3`:pn:.

 .. note::
   Please note that this flexibility will introduce side-effects when having multiple sites with mixed configuration settings as Site base: